Map of England

-London's St Paul's Cathedral is one of the world's largest churches; it was the tallest until 1962.
+London's St Paul's Cathedral is one of the world's largest churches and is a popular site to visit while in London and is located in the map of England.
+It was the tallest until 1962.
 The Whispering Gallery in the Cathedral is the most popular spot; a whisper against the wall carries to a distance of more than 100 feet away.
 Painters as renowned as Canaletto and Pissaro have contributed to the art in the church.

 England's geography bolsters seaside resorts.
-Look at the map of England, and you'll see that the only parts areas not surrounded by water are those where the country shares its borders with Scotland and Wales.
-Bournemouth, Brighton, and Blackpool beaches, are just a few that England has to offer.
+Look at the map of England, and you'll see that the only parts not surrounded by water are those where the country shares its borders with Scotland and Wales.
+Bournemouth, Brighton, and Blackpool beaches are just a few that England has to offer, and can be located on the England Map.

-People can take countless rides in the amusement park at Blackpool, party hard to the hippest songs in clubs at Bournemouth, or search for some sun in Brighton.
+People can take countless rides in the amusement park at Blackpool, party hard to the hippest songs in clubs at Bournemouth, or search for some sun in Brightone.
+The three places in London are located on the England Map.
 Other famous beaches are Newquay, Camber, and Crantock.

-And if you're wondering where to stay, there are numbers of affodable, easily available hotels and guesthouses, that cater to your accommodation needs.
-Despite being an island-country, England is quite accessible with the world's most fast-paced airport, London’s Heathrow Airport.
+And if you're wondering where to stay, there are a number of affodable, easily available hotels and guesthouses that cater to your accommodation needs.
+Despite being an island-country, England is quite accessible with one of the world's most fast-paced airports, London’s Heathrow Airport.

 - English people consume the most tea in the entire world.